 Pest Identification – Flies

 If you’ve ever struggled to swat a fly, you know these insects are frustrating to deal with.
 Imagine having an entire fly infestation in your home or business – it’s not a fun experience.
 On top of their nuisance, flies are often a health concern you don’t want around your food, your family, or your customers.
-With a variety of fly species common in Northern California and Nevada, infestations are always possible, and they tend to be troublesome.
+With a variety of fly species common in California and Nevada, infestations are always possible, and they tend to be troublesome.

 Buzzing, Bothering, and Contaminating

-Several fly species wreak havoc across Northern California and Nevada, taking advantage of the availability of food and places to lay their eggs.
+Several fly species wreak havoc across California and Nevada, taking advantage of the availability of food and places to lay their eggs.
 Flies have short lifespans but can reproduce quickly, turning a few flies into a full-fledged infestation in a blink.
 They can spread up to 100 different pathogens as their population grows, from typhoid fever and dysentery to cholera and E. coli.

 The most common way flies transmit disease is through their feces and vomit, which comes in contact with us directly through food or indirectly through contaminated surfaces.
 Many fly species also bite.
 Sanitation is an obvious solution to keep flies away from our homes and businesses, but it’s not perfect.
 Humans typically offer what flies need to sustain colonies: food, shelter, and light.